jan-sekanina/cwnano-micro-ecc/README.md

 scalar-multiplication algorithm is used in ECDSA.
 When set to `0` a non-leaky one is used.

-## Completing ChipWhisperer Installation
+## Completing ChipWhisperer Installation on Debian-like systems
 Download the 50-newae.rules file from https://github.com/newaetech/chipwhisperer/tree/develop/hardware

 Run the following commands: